-Department/Division: Community Impact
+Department/Division: Driving The Dream/Community Impact

 United Way of the Mid-South is a multi-million-dollar non-profit, public charitable foundation that mobilizes financial and human resources, across 8-counties, to meet critical needs and to help ensure that hundreds of thousands of Mid-Southerners can achieve their highest potential.
 We support high-performing nonprofit agencies that are on the front lines fighting to decrease poverty in our community by addressing the essential building blocks for success – education, financial stability, and health – while maintaining vital safety net services in food, shelter, and safety for individuals facing crisis situations.
 By joining United Way of the Mid-South, you are uniting with a team that is moving the needle on poverty and making our community a place where everyone can thrive.

 United Way of the Mid-South (UWMS) is hiring a Driving the Dream (DTD) Sr. Associate, Agency Relationships, Health & Well-Being to support the Manager and assist in the development, engagement, recruitment and support of DTD referral network agencies.
 The DTD Sr. Associate, Agency Relationships will be responsible for establishing and maintaining robust partnerships with area workforce and economic stability providers, nonprofits, healthcare agencies, education and training providers.
 The individual will promote DTD and UWMS as a resource and leader in connecting and convening people, information, and services.